Contemporary Kitchen Trends 2020

 Contemporary kitchens have caught up with traditional in the popularity stakes, but just how do you create a sleek, chic room that serves such a practical purpose too?

 Some of the coolest contemporary homes are kitted out with (shhh, say it quietly) off-the-shelf kitchens.
 The key when buying a standard kitchen is to customise.
-Many people have already cottoned onto buying less-expensive unit carcasses and trendying them up with stylish doors.
-However, more people are now buying cost-effective kitchens and putting their own mark on them in other ways, such as having doors spray-painted at a local workshop, removing door handles or knobs and replacing them with something designer, or topping units with the very latest in work surfaces.
+Many people have already cottoned onto buying less-expensive unit carcasses and trending them up with stylish doors.
+However, more people are now buying cost-effective kitchens and putting their own mark on them in other ways, such as having doors spray-painted at a local workshop, removing door handles or knobs and replacing them with something designer like our kitchen door handles, or topping units with the very latest in work surfaces.
 With a little creativity, an off-the-shelf kitchen can be your little secret.

 One of the new trends that the judges of this year’s The Daily Telegraph Homebuilding & Renovating Awards were greeted within several of the houses they viewed is double kitchens — that is to say two kitchens rather than one.
 This is a trend for the seriously house proud out there who would prefer that the kitchen seen by house guests remains an oasis of calm, with plates of canapés and neat piles of limes the only clutter being organised.
 The second kitchen is where the work takes place and is home to the usual clutter and chaos.
 An indulgence perhaps, but one that we might secretly covet.

 If looking for more Kitchen and Dining accessories and gifts for your new kitchen, we are constantly updating our designer and luxury ranges of homewares from popular British brands such as Culinary Concepts, Gallery Direct and London Ornaments.